 - Forty Mile Regional FCSS

 - Burdett 105th Anniversary Committee

 - Foremost Municipal Library

 - Bow Island Minor Hockey Association

-- Southern Alberta MedicAir Society OA HALO
+- Southern Alberta MedicAir Society HALO

 - County of Forty Mile Food Bank